juhameskanen/abstract/README.md

 ## The Axiom

 Stating "we assume nothing" is, in itself, an assumption.
-So we assume one thing, the only undeniable datum: The Observer exists.
+So we assume one thing, the only undeniable datum: The Observer (a persistent informational subsystem defining a conditional ensemble of histories, analogous to a boundary condition, reference frame, or coarse-graining constraint) exists.

 From this single point of certainty—the "I am"—we explore how a coherent physical universe, governed by smooth laws and complex structures, emerges not by decree, but as a statistical inevitability.

 In $IaM^e$, reality isn't a pre-existing stage; it is the most probable informational outcome including the observer as a sub-set.

 ## Physics vs. Philosophy

 $IaM^e$ is a project of Physics, not philosophy.
 If a concept cannot be computed, simulated, or derived via mathematical rigor, it does not belong here.

 Furthermore, physics must be falsifiable via observation, or it is not physics but philosophy.
-The existence of the Observer as our sole axiom is a perfect example of physics - it is an observationally verified fact.
+The existence of the Observer is treated operationally: as an empirically given informational subsystem whose persistence conditions define the ensemble under study.

 ## The Simulation Gallery